streats/a11y-champions/github-gender-inclusivity-bugs-summary.md

 ### Step 1 - Identify

-The study used GenderMag, a method for evaluating software for inclusivity bugs based on cognitive styles, which tend to cluster by gender.
-GenderMag employs personas (Abi, Pat, Tim) representing different cognitive facets.
-Five facets are considered:
+- GenderMag method evaluates software for inclusivity bugs based on cognitive styles.

-1. **Motivation**: Abis focus on what they can accomplish with technology, while Tims are motivated by the enjoyment of technology itself.

-2. **Information Processing Styles**: Abis gather complete information before proceeding, while Tims use selective information processing, following promising leads.

-3. **Computer Self-Efficacy**: Abis have lower confidence in specific tasks compared to Tims, affecting their strategies and persistence.

-4. **Risk Aversion**: Abis are more risk-averse when trying new features compared to Tims.

-5. **Learning Style**: Abis prefer process-oriented learning, while Tims enjoy experimenting with new software features.
+- Three personas used: Abi, Pat, Tim, representing different cognitive facets.
+- Five facets considered: motivation, information processing styles, computer self-efficacy, risk aversion, learning style.

-The GenderMag method involves evaluation teams using personas to assess software, answering questions related to subgoals and actions.
-Negative answers, particularly related to cognitive styles, indicate inclusivity bugs.
+- Negative answers related to cognitive styles indicate inclusivity bugs.

-In this study, Abi and Tim personas were selected to represent opposite ends of the GenderMag facet ranges.
-They were customized to reflect newcomers wanting to make their first GitHub contribution.
-Four use cases were identified: editing a file, submitting a pull request, forking a repository, and uploading a new file.
+- Study focuses on Abi and Tim personas customized for GitHub newcomers.
+- Four use cases evaluated: editing a file, submitting a pull request, forking a repository, uploading a new file.

-Six researchers conducted GenderMag evaluations on GitHub-hosted projects for these personas.
-They identified 12 inclusivity bugs in various parts of the GitHub interface.
+- Six researchers identified 12 inclusivity bugs in GitHub's interface.

 ### Step 2 - Fix

-The GitHub interface was redesigned to address inclusivity issues related to the GenderMag facets identified in Step 1.
-GenderMag analysis not only identifies inclusivity bugs but also provides insights into why they occur and which facets are involved.

-As an example, for Use Case #1 (UC#1), an issue related to Abi's process-oriented learning style and self-efficacy facets was identified, affecting her ability to edit a file in an OSS project.
-The redesign focused on Abi's process-oriented learning by enhancing visibility and guidance.
-This included presenting README file information more explicitly through a new "home" tab and adding a tooltip to explain the file editing process.

-Once the research team agreed on the redesign solutions for each identified issue, they developed a Chrome extension plugin to modify GitHub's interface.
-This plugin, built in JavaScript and utilizing the GitHub API, collects user data in JSON format.
-It is publicly available on GitHub for use and contributions.
+- GitHub interface redesigned based on GenderMag analysis to address inclusivity issues.
+- GenderMag analysis identifies inclusivity bugs and underlying facets contributing to issues.
+- Example: UC#1 revealed Abi's process-oriented learning style and self-efficacy issues.
+- Redesign solutions focused on enhancing visibility and guidance.
+- A Chrome extension plugin developed to implement interface modifications.
+- Plugin collects user data in JSON format and is publicly available on GitHub.

 ### Step 3 - Assess

 In this experiment, researchers compared the impact of a modified GitHub interface (Plugin group) with the original interface (Control group) on users with different cognitive styles (Abi-like and Tim-like).

-**Participants**: 75 undergraduate students, mostly from computer science backgrounds, who knew how to program but had never opened a pull request on GitHub.
+* **Participants**: 75 undergraduate students, mostly from computer science backgrounds, who knew how to program but had never opened a pull request on GitHub.

-**Method**: Participants completed four use cases in an open-source project named JabRef3.
+* **Method**: Participants completed four use cases in an open-source project named JabRef3.
 They assessed their confidence (self-efficacy) before and after the experiment.
 Qualitative data were collected about difficulties and interface aspects.

-**Findings**: The study aimed to reduce the performance gap between Abi-like and Tim-like users.
+* **Findings**: The study aimed to reduce the performance gap between Abi-like and Tim-like users.
 The modified interface intended to improve effectiveness and self-efficacy for Abi-like users.

 ## Results

 ### Discovering and Fixing inclusivity bugs on GitHub
-The study identified 12 inclusivity bugs in the GitHub interface using the GenderMag evaluation method.
-These bugs affected users with different cognitive styles, particularly those with Abi-like traits.
-The fixes focused on improving visibility, feedback, and reducing information overload.
-For instance, a progress bar and tooltips were added to guide users through the process.
-The study aimed to enhance the user experience for newcomers trying to make their first contribution on GitHub.
+- Study identifies 12 inclusivity bugs in GitHub interface using GenderMag evaluation.
+- Bugs mainly affect users with Abi-like cognitive traits.
+- Fixes aim to enhance visibility, feedback, and reduce information overload.
+- Enhancements include progress bars and tooltips.
+- Focus is on improving the experience for GitHub newcomers.

 ### Effects of removing GitHub inclusivity bugs
-The study evaluated the impact of their interface redesign on completion rates and self-efficacy of Abi and Tim participants.
-For UC#1, there was no significant difference between the groups, but Abis in the Plugin group performed slightly better.
-For UC#2 and UC#3, Abis in the Control group faced challenges, while both Abis and Tims in the Plugin group had higher completion rates.
-UC#4 was challenging for all, but the redesign significantly improved completion rates for both Abis and Tims.
-The redesign also improved participants' self-efficacy.
-Overall, the GenderMag-inspired redesign helped reduce task completion gaps and enhance self-efficacy.
+- Study evaluates interface redesign impact on Abi and Tim participants in terms of completion rates and self-efficacy.
+- UC#1 showed no significant difference, but Abis in the Plugin group performed slightly better.
+- UC#2 and UC#3 had challenges for Abis in the Control group, while both Abis and Tims in the Plugin group had higher completion rates.
+- UC#4 was challenging for all, but the redesign significantly improved completion rates for both Abis and Tims.
+- Redesign also boosted participants' self-efficacy.
+- Overall, GenderMag-inspired redesign reduces task completion gaps and enhances self-efficacy.

 ## Discussion

-This study examined inclusivity bugs in the GitHub interface, particularly how they affect users with different cognitive styles (Abis and Tims) and their gender implications.
-The research aligns with past findings that software often contains inclusivity bugs that disproportionately impact users with certain cognitive styles, potentially creating barriers to participation.
-The study identified 12 inclusivity bugs that predominantly affect Abi-like users, addressing issues related to information processing, self-efficacy, and learning styles.
+- Study focuses on GitHub's inclusivity bugs related to cognitive styles (Abis and Tims) and gender implications.
+- Identifies 12 inclusivity bugs mainly affecting Abi-like users, addressing information processing, self-efficacy, and learning styles.

-The findings concur with previous GenderMag research, which identified similar facets as barriers to contributions in open-source software projects, including inadequate upfront information, low computer self-efficacy, and a lack of clear instructions for process-oriented learners.
-The study highlights that fixing these inclusivity bugs not only benefits Abi-like users but can also improve the software for the broader population, as shown in prior research.
+- Aligns with previous GenderMag research, highlighting similar barriers in open-source projects like inadequate information, low computer self-efficacy, and unclear instructions for process-oriented learners.
+- Emphasizes fixing inclusivity bugs benefits not only Abi-like users but also the broader user base.

-Moreover, the study emphasizes the importance of inclusivity in open-source software tools and technology.
-It points out the severe gender diversity imbalance in open-source communities and highlights the need to make these environments more inclusive, as inclusivity bugs can contribute to feelings of not belonging and impostor syndrome among underrepresented groups.
-Ensuring that tools like GitHub accommodate diverse cognitive styles is crucial for attracting newcomers and preventing skill-related demotivation, particularly among students and individuals with limited experience.
+- Highlights the severe gender diversity gap in open-source communities and the importance of inclusivity for attracting newcomers and preventing demotivation, especially among students and novices.

 ## Implications